sonbarse17/arcade-game-web/README.md

 ## Step 9: Accessing Your Application

-To access your application, you can use the ingress IP address:
+To access your application, you can use the Google Cloud Load Balancer IP address:

 ```bash
 # Get the ingress IP address
 kubectl get ingress -n arcade-game-dev
 ```

+The GCE ingress controller will provision a Google Cloud Load Balancer automatically.
+It may take a few minutes for the load balancer to be fully provisioned and the IP address to be assigned.

 For local access without ingress, use port-forwarding:
 ```bash